SimpleNewz - Build Wealth | AI Money | Crypto

 ai careers

-1. Data Scientist ($122,443/year) analyses massive numbers of data to extract insights, such as for a major retailer predicting customer behaviour and maintaining stocks economically.
+1. Data Scientist ($122,443/yearanalyzes massive amounts of data to extract insights, such as for a major retailer predicting customer behaviour and maintaining stocks economically.

 You’ll need skills in Python, R, SQL, statistics, and tools like Tableau to survive in a high-tech environment or healthcare; data science is also big business